 February 5th, 2020: Around 3,700 people are being held on the Diamond Princess Cruise Ship.

 February 10th, 2020: President Trump says the virus will be gone by April.

 February 11th, 2020: The WHO announces the name of COVID-19 as the name of the disease.
 Additionally, the virus is formally named SARS-CoV-2, over the original name of 2019-nCov.

-February 25th, 2020: Democrat debate in Charleston, SC.
-6 total mentions of the virus at the debate.
+February 25th, 2020: The Democratic Primary debate in Charleston, SC occurs where there are 6 total mentions of the virus by candidates.

-March 1st, 2020: First US death of virus in Washington State.
+March 1st, 2020: First known US death from COVID-19 occurs in Washington State.

-March 4th, 2020: Starbucks doesn’t allow reusable cups.
+March 4th, 2020: Starbucks stops allowing reusable cups.
 James Bond film announces scheduled release moved to November.

 March 5th, 2020: US Women's National Team game in Orlando, FL announces fans to have limited interaction with players over COVID-19 concerns.

 March 6th, 2020: ULTRA Music Festival cancelled.